June 2017: Clarke has now been released and is living back in Bootle

 60-year-old Marie Clarke who lived in Bootle and who worked as a mortgage adviser in the Halifax Building Society in Liverpool had pleaded guilty to three specimen sexual assault offences and 16 offences of child cruelty between May 1978 and May 1985.

-The court had earlier been told that the victim – who can not be named for legal reasons – had been subjected to repeated cruelty between the ages of five to 12, including being burnt by a hot light bulb.
+The court had earlier been told that the victim had been subjected to repeated cruelty between the ages of five to 12, including being burnt by a hot light bulb.

 She was forced to drink salt water as a form of chastisement and for Clarke’s enjoyment, had a bar of soap forced in her mouth and was beaten with a bath brush to enforce cleaning of the house.